Skip to main content

 Each part of the name tells you something important about the file.
 Let’s break it down:

-1. Version Number
+1. Variation Number

 2. Size or Dimensions

-This part shows the size of the file in pixels or its aspect ratio (width × height). we usually use the actual pixel size or aspect ratio indicated in the request requirements, such as 9x16, 1080x1920, 1x1, or 1080x1080.
+This part shows the size of the file in pixels or its aspect ratio (width × height). we usually use the pixel size, aspect ratio, or page size indicated in the request requirements, such as 9x16, 1080x1920, 1x1, 1080x1080, A4, etc.

-3. Account Name
+5. Account Name

 We include the name of the Account or project here.
 For instance, “Next League Camp” is the Account name, so we know who the file is for, and we are able to track the files for our clients quickly.

-5. Request Code
+6. Request Code

 Every request in our system has a unique code, which you’ll see here.
 For example, “1120” refers to this specific request.
 It matches what you’ll see in the URL on our platform, making it easy to connect the file to the right project.